starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 });
 {% endhighlight %}

-As for how Descriptor works, please refer to [here]().
+As for how Descriptor works, please refer to [here](http://starandtina.github.io/javascript/frontend/js-dev/2014/11/27/portal-frontend-framework-proposal/#ui-abstracted-and-driven-by-json).
 The type is the path of your component relative to directory of `src/app`.

-Here we use the layout of `components/layout/simple`, and it only contains one body named `components/about` that is what we need to create.
+Here we use the layout of `components/layout/simple`, it only contains one body named `components/about` that is what we need to create.

 ## Step 2: Create Component